romainsacchi/carculator/docs/modeling.rst

 Table 3, and comes in addition to the aluminium already contained in the LCI datasets for the engine and transmission.

-**Important remark:** the light weighting rate is for most vehicles approximately 11% in 2020 relative to 2000.
+**Important remark:** the light-weighting rate is for most vehicles approximately 11% in 2020 relative to 2000.
 However, battery-equipped vehicles are an exception to this: Medium, Large and Large SUV vehicles have significantly higher light weighting rates to partially compensate for